Considering travel during the pandemic? Take precautions to protect yourself from COVID-19.By Mayo Clinic Staff

 - Have you been vaccinated against COVID-19?
-When possible, get vaccinated.
-If the vaccine requires two doses, wait 2 weeks after getting your second vaccine dose to travel.
-If the vaccine requires one dose, wait 2 weeks after getting the vaccine to travel.
+If you haven't, get vaccinated.
+If the vaccine requires two doses, wait two weeks after getting your second vaccine dose to travel.
+If the vaccine requires one dose, wait two weeks after getting the vaccine to travel.
 It takes time for your body to build protection after any vaccination.
-Once you're fully vaccinated, you're less likely to spread COVID-19, and you can travel more safely within the U.S. and internationally.
-However, you may have a higher risk of getting COVID-19 if you travel internationally as vaccination rates vary depending on destination.

 - Does your home or destination have requirements or restrictions for travelers?
-Even if you've been fully vaccinated, you must follow local, state and federal testing and travel rules.
+Even if you've had all recommended vaccine doses, you must follow local, state and federal testing and travel rules.

-Some state, local and territorial governments have requirements, such as requiring people to wear masks or get tested, and requiring those who recently traveled to stay home for up to 14 days.
-Save yourself unpleasant surprises and delays by checking for restrictions at your destination and anywhere you might stop along the way.
+Some state, local and territorial governments have requirements, such as requiring people to wear masks, get tested, be vaccinated or stay isolated for a period of time after arrival.
+Before you go, check for requirements at your destination and anywhere you might stop along the way.

-Keep in mind that restrictions can change rapidly depending on local conditions.
-It's also important to keep in mind the COVID-19 situation, such as the level of spread and presence of variants, varies in each country.
+Keep in mind these can change often and quickly depending on local conditions.
+It's also important to understand that the COVID-19 situation, such as the level of spread and presence of variants, varies in each country.
 Check back for updates as your trip gets closer.

 For vaccinated people

-If you have been fully vaccinated, the CDC states that you do not need to get tested before or after your trip within the U.S. or quarantine after you return.
+If you have been fully vaccinated, the CDC states that you don't need to get tested before or after your trip within the U.S. or stay home (quarantine) after you return.

-You don't need to quarantine when you arrive in the U.S. but check for any symptoms and stay at home if you develop symptoms.
+You don't need to quarantine when you arrive in the U.S. But check for any symptoms.
+Stay at home if you develop symptoms.

 For unvaccinated people

-Testing before and after travel can reduce the risk of spreading COVID-19.
-If you haven't been vaccinated, the CDC recommends getting tested with a viral test one to three days before your trip.
+Testing before and after travel can lower the risk of spreading the virus that causes COVID-19.
+If you haven't been vaccinated, the CDC recommends getting a viral test within three days before your trip.
 Delay travel if you're waiting for test results.
 Keep a copy of your results with you when you travel.

-If at any point you test positive, stay home.
-Immediately isolate yourself if you develop symptoms and follow public health recommendations.
+If at any point you test positive for the virus that causes COVID-19, stay home.
+Stay at home and away from others if you develop symptoms.
+Follow public health recommendations.

-In the U.S., you must wear a face mask on planes, buses, trains and other forms of public transportation, even if you are fully vaccinated.
+In the U.S., you must wear a face mask on planes, buses, trains and other forms of public transportation.
 The mask must fit snugly and cover both your mouth and nose.
-If you’re fully vaccinated and you’re in an area with a high number of new COVID-19 cases in the last week, wear a mask indoors and outdoors in crowded areas or when you’re in close contact with unvaccinated people.

-- Limit contact with frequently touched surfaces, such as handrails, elevator buttons and kiosks.
+- Don't touch frequently touched surfaces, such as handrails, elevator buttons and kiosks.
 If you must touch these surfaces, use hand sanitizer or wash your hands afterward.

 - Wear a face mask in indoor public spaces.
-If you are in an area with a high number of new COVID-19 cases, wear a mask outdoors in crowded areas or when you are in close contact with others who aren’t fully vaccinated.
+The CDC recommends wearing the most protective mask possible that you'll wear regularly and that fits.
+If you are in an area with a high number of new COVID-19 cases, wear a mask in indoor public places and outdoors in crowded areas or when you're in close contact with people who aren't vaccinated.